romangolev/hugo-portfolio/content/project/project2.md

 ---
-title: "Project 2"
+title: "Revit Add-in"
-description: "Consectetur adipiscing elit"
+description: "Bundle of tools and enhancements for Revit"
 repo: "#" # delete this line if you want a blog-like page
-tags: ["html", "css", "js"]
+tags: ["Revit", "C#"]
 weight: 2
 draft: false
 ---